 Space and amenities

-Be it coliving or private accommodation, search for hundreds of rooms and apartments for rent at Hmlet.
-We’ll help you find a home fuss-free, so you can focus on doing more of what you love.
-Get started here.
+Search for hundreds of rooms and entire apartments at Hmlet.
+We’ll help you find a home of your dreams without pesky agent fees (and they even come fully furnished!), so you can focus on doing more of what you love.